uni-tue-kn/P4TG/README.md

 The configuration GUI is automatically served by the controller at http://*ip-of-tofino-controller*:`P4TG_PORT` and is included in the prebuilt docker image.

-If you want to adapt the configuration GUI, or the control plane, start the controller with `RUST_LOG=info cargo run` from inside the `Controller` folder.
+If you want to adapt the configuration GUI, or the control plane:
+- Start the controller with `RUST_LOG=info cargo run` from inside the `Controller` folder.
 The controller communicates via the gRPC port (default: 50052) with the data plane.
-Re-build the configuration GUI via `npm install && npm start` within the `Configuration GUI` folder.
+- Re-build the configuration GUI via `npm install && npm start` within the `Configuration GUI` folder.
-Adapt the `API_URL` in the `config.ts` to run the controller and configuration GUI independently.
+- Adapt the `API_URL` in the `config.ts` to run the controller and configuration GUI independently.

 Afterward, re-build the controller via `docker compose build` within the `Controller` folder.
-This will automatically build and copy the configuration GUI into the controller fodler and create an image containing the modifications.
+This will automatically build and copy the configuration GUI into the controller folder and create an image containing the modifications.

 # Update Guide